astropy/astropy/docs/table/construct_table.rst

 Example
 """"""""

-As an example, suppose you have a table of data with a certain set of fixed columns, but you also want to carry an arbitrary dictionary of keyword=value parameters for each row and then access those values using the same item access syntax as if they were columns.
+As a more practical example, suppose you have a table of data with a certain set of fixed columns, but you also want to carry an arbitrary dictionary of keyword=value parameters for each row and then access those values using the same item access syntax as if they were columns.
 It is assumed here that the extra parameters